Pacheco117/Pacheco117/README.md

-- 👋 Hi, I’m @Pacheco117 also know by Checo
+- 👋 Hi, I’m @Pacheco117 also know as Checo
 - 👀 I’m interested in ...
+Videogames
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...College
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .
-- 📫 How to reach me ...
+- 📫 How to reach me ...Discord:Chec0117#0103

 <!---
 Pacheco117/Pacheco117 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.